 From the beginning, the library has focused on building collections and services for children and teens, seniors and the local business community.
 Most popular among the programs and services designed for adults have been the Best Seller Club, Beginning and Intermediate Computer Classes, and Genealogy and Local History programs.
 The library also has enhanced its programs by participating in cooperative projects with organizations, schools, and other institutions and agencies in the county.

 Popular outreach services include delivery of books and other library materials to the homebound, presentations to local business and community organizations, and school visits.

 In the fall of 2009 the library completely redesigned and updated its website to provide users with access to library services online 24/7.
-The library is also on Facebook and Twitter.
+The library is also on Facebook and Tumblr.
 In November 2011 the library added self checkout stations for the convenience of users at all three branch locations, and in June 2012 it began offering downloadable e-books and e-audiobooks through participation in the Overdrive MissouriLibraries2Go consortium.
 Streaming video was added to MOLIB2GO in 2014.
 By the end of 2014, over half of user interactions with JCL services and resources were happening online.

 Each branch library has its own dedicated Friends of the Library organization, with volunteers promoting the library and raising funds to support programs and special needs at each branch.
 The Jefferson County Genealogical Society also supports the JCL Genealogy & Local History Collection located at the Northwest Branch.
 In 2010 the library established the Jefferson County Library Foundation to raise funds for systemwide technology services, community outreach, and continuing education for library staff.
 The Foundation has also established the Library for the Future Endowment Fund.
 In addition to individual and corporate donations, the Foundation has received grants from the Enterprise Holdings Foundation, the Jefferson Memorial Community Foundation, the Monsanto Fund, and the Walmart Foundation.